No products in the cart.

 First, you’ll want to measure the overall length of your AR-15 pistol.
 Make sure you measure your rifle the way you plan to carry it in the bag.

-A safe rule of them is get a case that’s at least 2 inch longer than the overall length of the rifle.
+A safe rule of thumb is to get a case that’s at least 2 inches longer than the overall length of the rifle.

-The height of your AR-15 is also important, once again make sure you have it equip the way you plan to carry your AR-15 pistol.
+The height of your AR-15 is also important, once again make sure you have it equipped the way you plan to carry your AR-15 pistol.